bitovi/academy/src/angular/3-creating-components/creating-components.md

 ```
 @highlight only

-Run `npm run start`, and your app should compile with no errors, and you'll be able to see the home component.
-Later we'll move the home component to it's own page with a unique route.
+Run `npm run start`, and your app should compile with no errors, and you’ll be able to see the home component.
+Later we’ll move the home component to its own page with a unique route.

 ## P1: How to Verify Your Solution is Correct